 Once your money is in your account, click 'BUY/SELL' on the top menu.

-You will be offered some precalculated amounts of Bitcoin, or you can scroll to the bottom of the page and input the amount of Bitcoin you'd like to buy in the 'Custom amount' box.
+You will be offered some precalculated amounts of Ethereum, or you can scroll to the bottom of the page and input the amount of Ethereum you'd like to buy in the 'Custom amount' box.

 Once you've decided, click 'Buy'.

 Check everything looks correct and click 'Confirm the order'.

 Congratulations- you now own some Syscoin!

 Enter your email and a strong password (that you won't forget!).

 You will be sent an email to confirm your email address.

 Click the link in the email.

 You will be taken back to Binance as your email is confirmed.

 On the login form, enter the email and password you just used to sign up, then press 'Login'.